camillevalat/Abcd5-website/README.md

 ---

+## Character Archetypes

+In this next phase, we're exploring the common character types and their potential impact on movie ratings.
+We're on the hunt to uncover whether the presence of certain character types correlates with fluctuations in movie ratings.

+### Character Type Hits and Misses

+---

 ## Cracking the Code: When Should You Release Your Movie?

 We're on a mission to figure out the best time to launch a movie.
 Why?
 Because we're not just aiming for success; we're aiming for the very best kind.
 And to crack this secret code, we're diving deep into the world of movie release timing.